Planning your Big Lap? Then you’ll need a bit of a plan!

 Week 35: Margaret River

-Week 36: Esperence and Cape Le Grande
+Week 36: Esperance and Cape Le Grand

 Week 37-38: Nullarbor and Eyre Peninsula